cryptpad/e2e-test-suite/Readme.md

 ```

 These tests will run in parallel mode using two workers (default).
+You can set another browser/OS combination of your choosing using the `projects` flag (see' Choose browser and OS/device').

+> :information_source:
+> If the command to run tests is used without the `projects` flag, the chosen tests will run on all available `projects` listed in `playwright.spec.js`.

 2. If running tests for logged-in users (see 'Required environment for authenticated tests' above) run: